-Recently, a lawsuit was filed in Los Angeles seeking class action status alleging that 10 automakers concealed the risks of carbon monoxide poisoning associated with keyless technology.
+Recently, a lawsuit was filed in Los Angeles seeking class action status alleging that 10 automakers concealed the risks of carbon monoxide poisoning associated with keyless ignition defects.

 According to the Consumerist, the lawsuit was filed in August, accusing the companies of failing to inform buyers of a “deadly defect” associated with keyless ignition switches.
 The lawsuit alleges that at least 13 people have died across the country due to the technology.

 Manufactures named in the lawsuit include BMW, Fiat Chrysler, Ford, General Motors, Honda, Hyundai, Nissan, Toyota, Volkswagen and Mercedes Benz and brands like Infiniti, Kia and Acura.

 The lawsuit claims that through the keyless ignitions, drivers are allowed to start their vehicles by having their keyfob in a car and by using an on/off button.
 Because of the convenience, some people have allegedly forgotten to shut off their cars, leading to carbon monoxide deaths when vehicles are parked in enclosed spaces.

 Plaintiffs claim that manufacturers have known about the issues relating to keyless technology since its introduction into vehicles but have done nothing to address the problems, as there have been no recalls or safety warnings issued relating to the technology.

 “In a number of incidents, drivers have parked their affected vehicles inside their garages and removed the keyless fobs, only to later discover that the engines never actually turned off,” the lawsuit says.

 The lawsuit says that since 2009, the National Highway Traffic Safety Administration has received 27 complaints over keyless ignition risks.